Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

 \textbf{(T1)} For any two points $x,y\in T$, there is a unique geodesic $\gamma:[0,d(x,y)]\rTo T$ with $\gamma (0)=x$ and $\gamma(d(x,y))=y$.
 We put $[x,y]=\gamma([0,d(x,y)])$.

 \textbf{(T2)} If $0<r<s$ and if $\gamma:[0,s]\rTo T$ is an injection such that $\gamma|_{[0,r]}$ and $\gamma|_{[r,s]}$ are geodesics, then $\gamma$ is a geodesic.

+Trees are CAT$(\kappa)$ for every $\kappa\in\RR$, and in particular CAT$(0)$ \cite[II.1.15]{BH}.
+Basic references for trees are \cite{AlBa}, \cite{Chi} and \cite{MorSha}.
 An $\RR$-tree with extensible geodesics is called a \emph{leafless tree}.
-An \emph{apartment} in $T$ is an isometric image of $\RR$.
-Basic references for trees are \cite{AlBa}, \cite{Chi} and \cite{MorSha}. \end{Def} If $z$ is in $[x,y]$ but different from $x$ and $y$, we say that $z$ is \emph{between} $x$ and $y$.
-Given two geodesic segments $[x,y]$ and $[x,y']$, there is a unique point $z$ with $[x,y]\cap[x,y']=[x,z]$ \cite[p.~30]{Chi}.
-A point $z$ is called a \emph{branch point} if there are three points $u,v,w$ distinct from $z$ such that $[u,v]\cap[v,w]\cap[w,u]=\{z\}$. \begin{Num}\textbf{Ends} A \emph{ray} in a tree $T$ is an isometric image of $[0,\infty)$.
-Two rays are equivalent if their intersection is again a ray; the resulting equivalence classes are called the \emph{ends} of $T$, and $\partial T$ denotes the set of ends of $T$.
+An \emph{apartment} in $T$ is an isometric image of $\RR$ (a geodesic line). \end{Def} If $z$ is in the geodesic segment $[x,y]$ but different from $x$ and $y$, we say that $z$ is \emph{between} $x$ and $y$.
+Given two geodesic segments $[x,y]$ and $[x,y']$ in a tree, there is a unique point $z$ with $[x,y]\cap[x,y']=[x,z]$ \cite[p.~30]{Chi}.
+A point $z$ in the tree is called a \emph{branch point} if there are three points $u,v,w$ distinct from $z$ such that $[u,v]\cap[v,w]\cap[w,u]=\{z\}$. \begin{Num}\textbf{Ends\ } A \emph{ray} in a tree $T$ is an isometric image of $[0,\infty)$ (a geodesic ray).
+Two rays are called equivalent (or parallel) if their intersection is again a ray; the resulting equivalence classes are called the \emph{ends} of $T$.
+The set of all ends of $T$ is denoted by $\partial T$.
 Given $x\in T$ and $u\in\partial T$, there is a unique geodesic $\gamma:[0,\infty)\rTo T$ with $\gamma(0)=x$ whose image is in the class of $u$ \cite[p.~60]{Chi}; we put $\gamma([0,\infty))=[x,u)$ and $(x,u)=[x,u)-\{x\}$.
-Every apartment in $T$ determines two ends.
-Conversely, if $u,v$ are distinct ends, then there is a unique apartment whose ends are $u$ and $v$ \cite[p.~61]{Chi} and which we denote $(u,v)$.
-If $A\subseteq T$ is an apartment and $z\in T$, then there exists a unique point $\pi_A(z)$ in $A$ which has minimal distance from $z$ and every geodesic segment $[z,x]$ with $x\in A$ contains $\pi_A(z)$ \cite[p.~61]{Chi}. \end{Num} \begin{Num}\textbf{Isometric group actions} The isometries of a metric space $X$ onto itself form a group $I(X)$, the \emph{isometry group} of $X$.
-An \emph{isometric action} of a group $G$ on $X$ is an homomorphism $G\rTo I(X)$.
-If $G$ acts isometrically on a tree $T$, then it also acts on the set $\partial T$ of ends.
-Throughout this paper we let groups act from the left.
-If $G$ acts on $X$, then $X^G$ denotes the fixed point set of the action, and for $x\in X$, the $G$-stabilizer of $x$ is denoted $G_x$.
-A subgroup $P\subseteq G$ is called \emph{bounded} if it has a bounded orbit in $X$.
-If $P$ is bounded, then every $P$-orbit in $X$ is bounded. \end{Num} The following result is fundamental for us.
-It is a special case of the Bruhat-Tits fixed point theorem. \begin{Thm} Let $G$ be a group acting isometrically on a metrically complete tree $T$.
-If $P\subseteq G$ is bounded, then $P$ has a fixed point, $T^P\neq\emptyset$.